valeyard77/otus_python_pro_23/w4_web_server/README.md

 ## Testing ##
 * `httptest` folder from `http-test-suite` repository should be copied into `DOCUMENT_ROOT`
-* Lowest-latency response (tested using `hey`, similar ApacheBench on ArchLinux) in the following fashion:
+* Lowest-latency response (tested using `hey`, similar ApacheBench on ArchLinux) in the following command:
 <pre>hey -n 30000 -c 100 -m GET http://localhost:8000</pre>
 #### _**Test result on screenshot below**_
 ![](http_perf_test_result.png)